Medical Billing and Coding Specialist Certification

 - Reviewing patient records for timeliness, completeness and accuracy

 - Organizing and updating information in clinical databases or registries

 - Using classification systems to assign clinical codes for insurance reimbursement and data analysis

 - Electronically record data for collection, storage, analysis, retrieval and reporting

-The CBCS program offers students both theoretical and practical training through hands-on experience.
-Instruction is provided by an experienced CBCS who is currently in the field of Coding.
+This blended 17-week program provides theoretical and practical training through a mix of online and in-person learning experiences.
+Instruction is provided by an experienced CBCS currently working in the field.

 Medical Billing & Coding

 Dates: November 16, 2021 – April 5, 2022